 Used anciently, Talents were a measure of weight and money.
 A talent weighs roughly 75 U.S. pounds (34.3 kilograms), which is equal to 1,094 troy ounces.
 At $1,500 per troy ounce, a talent of gold in today's value is worth $1,641,000.
 At $1,600 per troy ounce, a talent is worth $1,750,400.
 Solomon received 666 talents of the metal EACH YEAR.
 This means the value of what he got each year was between $1,092,906,000 and $1,165,766,400 U.S. dollars!

-Solomon became so immensely rich that ALL his cups were made of gold (not one was made of silver - 1Kings 10:21).
+The king became so immensely rich that ALL his cups were made of gold (not one was made of silver - 1Kings 10:21).
 His wealth was so immense that gold and silver were as common in Jerusalem as STONES (2Chronicles 1:15, see also 1Kings 10:27)!

 What exactly was Solomon's net worth?
 Exactly how rich was he?
 There has never been a human in history who had SO MUCH gold and silver "at his fingertips" such that it was as common as pebbles!
 Since we know he ruled Israel for forty years, and that he brought in roughly 1.1 BILLION dollars of gold EACH YEAR, we can safely assume his assets were in the billions of dollars.
-However, there is more!
-He received wealth BEYOND the yearly amount of gold he brought in such as:

 What did wisdom teach him?